sRabosio/2021-23.SA.UFS07/0-foundations/3-code-management-architecture/README.md

 `npm run release`

-and follow instruction on screen
+and follow instruction on screen.

+**NB: we dind't publish any npm package so the `npm publish` command is not for us for now.**